pink-prose/pink-prose/ideas.md

   - or you have to "context switch" between different fandoms to see their content?
   - admins of different fandoms can setup default available themes for the fandom
 - custom themes, and custom dark/light themes depending on device setting
+  - and fandom admins could make their own default theme / themes
 - need site moderators, I'd think these are per fandom/section
 - bans, per fandom/section, or sitewide?
 - omega customisable reader